daanx/isocline/readme.md

 ### Build the Haskell Library

-See the Haskell [readme][Haskell] for instructions to build the Haskell library.
+See the Haskell [readme][Haskell] for instructions to build and use the Haskell library.

 # C Interface